grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/01 shared-iterations.md

 ## When to use

-This executor is suitable when you want a specific amount of VUs to complete a fixed number of total iterations, and the amount of iterations per VU is not important.
-This will be the most _"efficient"_ use of VUs, therefore if **time to complete** a number of test iterations is your concern, this executor should perform best.
+This executor is suitable when you want a specific number of VUs to complete a fixed number of total iterations, and the amount of iterations per VU is unimportant.
+If the **time to complete** a number of test iterations is your concern, this executor should perform best.

-> An example use case could be to incorporate a quick performance test as part of the build cycle during development.
-As developers compile their changes, the test could be executed against the local code to help insure against performance regressions.
-This would be considered as part of _"shifting left"_; placing more emphasis on performance early in the development cycle when the _cost_ of the fix is lowest.
+An example use case is for quick performance tests in the developement build cycle.
+As developers make changes, they might run the test against the local code to test for performance regressions.
+Thus the executor works well with a _shift-left_ policy, where emphasizes testing performance early in the development cycle when the cost of a fix is lowest.

 ## Example